 Load-Bearing Structure

-The therapeutic effects of music are not mystical.
-They are measurable.
-Documented in neurology wards, in trauma recovery, in the treatment of Parkinson’s, in the restoration of language in patients who have lost speech.
+The therapeutic effects of music are measurable.
+Documented in neurology wards, in surgical pain reduction, in Parkinson's rehabilitation, and in the restoration of language in patients who have lost speech.
 A stimulus with these documented physiological effects would, in any other category, be taken very seriously.
 Music has been filed under entertainment instead.

 Cross-Species Signal